-Blue roll is a highly absorbent and practical paper towel product that is suitable for a huge variety of industrial, commercial and even domestic uses.
+Blue roll is a highly absorbent and practical paper towel product suitable for a huge variety of industrial, commercial and even domestic uses.
 It is also known as centrefeed roll, engineers roll, blue paper, or catering roll.

-From world-class Michelin star kitchens to the small workshop of your local mechanics, blue roll is so widely used because of its non-abrasive texture, which suits numerous different applications, including hygienic hand-drying, cleaning and polishing surfaces, and absorbing oil and grease.
+From world-class Michelin star kitchens to the small workshop of your local mechanics, blue roll is widely used because of its non-abrasive texture.
+This suits numerous different applications including hygienic hand-drying, cleaning and polishing surfaces, and absorbing oil and grease.

 Centrefeed blue roll has a number of key properties that make it particularly useful across a multitude of working environments and tasks.
 Firstly, and perhaps most importantly, blue roll is extremely strong and very durable (even when wet), which makes it suitable for tough applications where other paper towels might tear or fall apart.